OutSystems/docs-product/src/ref/data/database/database-indexes.md

 ## Custom Indexes

-You can define your own [indexes](<../../../develop/data/modeling/index-create.md>), improve the performance of your applications.
+You can define your own [indexes](<../../../develop/data/modeling/index-create.md>) on Service Studio to improve the performance of your applications.
 When you create an index, OutSystems creates it on the database with the `OSIDX` prefix.

 ### Unique index